wiilaptop/PythonScanningToolkit/README.md

 3. Scan for ports on a specified network (and give a description of said port using the included .csv file.
 This can be considered active recon, use at your own risk.)
 4. Change the metadata of Image files.
 5. Change the metadata of Sound files.
-6. (In-Development) Scan log files for specific phrases.
+6. Scan log files for specific phrases.
 7. (In-Development) Create and determine genuine .onion webpages (Mostly as a proof-of-concept.
 Onion links are extremely few & far between, and some may contain illegal content.
 Continue this at your own risk.)

 Many of these packages are required to run some of the modules of PST.